Batiks hanging to dry at Batikworkshop owned by Wan Azhar,

 After the market we made our way to the Batikworkshop Kamis, named after its owner Kamis.
 Here we got to see the full making process.
 I saw some photos before of the workshops in Malaysia, but seeing it with my own eyes was enlightening.

 The first space we entered had the batik cloths stretched out between wooden frames.
 Mas Lokman and Miss Ain were dyeing the cloth with a big sponge.
 I knew here ‘colet’ was done, handpainting in the colours, here called ‘conteng’, but also the larger parts are done by hand.
 And seem to be considered better than a colourbath.
 The stretched fabric can have a length between 2 and 4 meters, in the past longer even, but that seems no longer to be done.
 They make either kains/ sarongs or kaftans.
 Especially kaftans seemed to be popular in the mall.
-The batik is locally only worn at home and not turned inti clothing.
+The batik is locally only worn at home and not turned into clothing.
 Brands in Kuala Lumpur do produce here to turn it into fashion.

 In another building the terap was being done.
 Bapak Kamir, Cik and Hogan were working their rhythmic magic placing the blok with ease in repeating patterns.